mochoabuilds/-cognition-/README.md

 *** ATTACHED CODE IS FOR A PEOPLE/FOOTFALL COUNTER (PROOF OF CONCEPT) ***

 ## INTRODUCTION
 + Hi there!
-I've long been curious about neighborhood markets (i.e. corner stores, small grocers, bodegas, farmers markets), especially their checkout process. **I often ask myself, could it be simpler?
-How could we re-engineer checkouts flow to render newfound benefits? (i.e. more social and sustainable)**
+I've long been curious about neighborhood markets (i.e. corner stores, small grocers, bodegas, farmers markets), especially their checkout process.
+I often ask myself, could it be simpler?
+How could we re-engineer checkouts flow to render newfound benefits? (i.e. more social and sustainable).
 + First hand experience working in a neighborhood market had me hypothesizing IF you were to automate the checkout process THEN staff would be free to perform the kind of beneficial human associations key to healthy neighborhoods.
 Associations include: 1) chatting with customers for no specific purpose 2) being the public characters that “keep an eye” on the neighborhood 3) being a “port of entry" for newcomers 4) operational duties
-+ **Through a combination of ethnography, smart contracts and computer vision I paint my picture of cashierless autonomous checkout.**  Its algorithms, trained on data from off-the-shelf overhead cameras, sync specfic points and items in the space with connected actions.
++ **Through a combination of ethnography, smart contracts and computer vision I paint my vision of autonomous (cashierless) checkout.**  Its algorithms, trained on data from off-the-shelf overhead cameras, sync specfic points and items in the space with connected actions.
 Connected actions include:  walking into market, picking up items, walking out with items and upon exit a bill is calculated and sent via SMS that asks guests to pay thru their own mobile payment system.
-Doing this all won't be easy.
-And we must do it in real-tme, with a high degree of accuracy.
+Doing this all won't be easy, and we must do it in real-tme, with a high degree of accuracy.

-## ETHNOGRAPHY ("DATA WRANGLING)
+## ETHNOGRAPHIC RESEARCH ("DATA WRANGLING")
 + What is ethnographic research?
-It is firsthand participation in once unfamiliar social circles to pull a sense of what’s relevant in that world.
-Ethnographic data is valuable because there's so little of it wrangled and prepared for computer vision applications.  **I get ethnographic data into a coherent usable format so computer vision models can ask questions.**
+It is firsthand participation in once unfamiliar social circles to pull a sense of what’s relevant in that world.  **Ethnographic data is valuable because there's so little of it a coherent usable format for computer vision models to ask questions.**  I believe if the only people to work with AI/computer vision are those with its formal math-heavy education, then we'll get societal applications from a very narrow perspective.
-+ I undertook approximately 10 months of ethnographic study working and shopping in two neighborhood markets to create the training data.
-What piqued my interest in these two neighborhoods was that that markets layouts were organized very differently, despite the fact they shared similar economic and demographic characteristics. **My methods for formatting data show how computer vision system reach particular conclusions thru probabilities and simplified flow charts.**
++ I undertook approximately 10 months of ethnography in two neighborhood markets to distill the diveristy of the qualitative research into training data tailored to specific neighborhood markets.
+What piqued my interest about these two neighborhoods was that that markets layouts and interactions were very different, despite the fact they shared similar economic and demographic characteristics.
 + Field Notes:

 ## COMPUTER VISION
-+ Algorithms divide images into regions, bounding boxes and probabilities that are then integrated into more abstract and analytical efforts (i.e. mixture density networks) to help the system understand the local realities that make things work elsewhere but not here.  **The goal is to train a computer vision system to understand “whose hands are doing what, with what object” in different neighborhood markets scenarios.**
++ Algorithms divide ethnographic training data into regions, bounding boxes and probabilities that are then integrated into more abstract and analytical efforts (i.e. mixture density networks) to help the system understand the local realities that make things work elsewhere but not here.  **The goal is to train a computer vision system to understand “whose hands are doing what, with what object” in neighborhood markets scenarios.**

 + A. Feature Extraction - Human Pose Estimation | Who is here? ![1-DsOBzKpVMUULGABMVFdVIg](https://user-images.githubusercontent.com/40745550/82762582-6febd280-9dc7-11ea-90ea-0671e1bf3744.jpeg)
 + B. Gesture Recognition | Whatcha up to?